Hurt Lovers: Music video

 A music video for "Hurt Lovers" was filmed in Prerow on the Darß peninsula.

-Two versions of the music video have been filmed.
-The first was directed by German filmmaker Katja Kuhl and filmed towards the end of October 2012.
-Set in black and white, filming took place in the German municipality of Prerow on the Darß peninsula on the southern shore of the Baltic Sea.
-The visuals show the band performing the track on the edge of a grassy cliff, with Lee Ryan and Duncan James in puffy fur coats, and Antony Costa and Simon Webbe wearing shirts and ties.
-Actors Tim Forssman and Nell Pietrzyk appear as extras in the clip.
+Two versions of the music video for "Hurt Lovers" were produced.
+The first version was directed by German filmmaker Katja Kuhl and filmed in late October 2012.
+Shot in black and white, the video was filmed in the municipality of Prerow on the Darß peninsula, located on the southern shore of the Baltic Sea.
+The video features Blue performing the song on the edge of a grassy cliff, with Lee Ryan and Duncan James wearing fur coats, while Antony Costa and Simon Webbe appear in shirts and ties.
+Actors Tim Forssman and Nell Pietrzyk also make appearances as extras.
 This version of the video was released on 15 March 2013, as the video to accompany the release of the single on the British market.

 A second version of the video, called Schlussmacher version, was filmed in Berlin towards the end of November 2012 and released to Blue's official YouTube account on 13 December 2012, at a total length of three-minutes and fifty-six seconds.
-The video it set in a giant shopping centre, where Blue have a chance meeting with Matthias Schweighöfer and Milan Peschel, the stars of the film Schlussmacher (2012).
+The video it set in the Quartier 206 shopping centre on Friedrichstraße in Berlin-Mitte, where Blue have a chance meeting with Matthias Schweighöfer and Milan Peschel, the stars of the film Schlussmacher (2012).
 The video also features a number of clips from the film, intertwined with the footage of Blue.
 This version of the video was filmed exclusively for the German market.